Bent Spike-rush Southern Mountain population

 Bent Spike–rush (Eleocharis geniculata) is a small, tufted annual sedge composed of numerous slender stalks (culms).
 Stalks are usually terminated by a single spikelet composed of bisexual flowers that produce black achenes (small dry fruitlets).
 Each achene is tipped with a flat and fairly wide tubercle.
 The black achenes separate this species from most other tufted Canadian species of Eleocharis.
 Until recently, collections of this species from Osoyoos Lake, British Columbia, had been identified as the Purple Spike–rush (E. atropurpurea), but research has shown this to be in error.
 (Updated 2017/05/25)

 Distribution and Population

-When conditions are favourable, Bent Spike-rush grows each year from overwintering achenes.
+Bent Spike–rush grows each year from overwintering achenes.
 Plants grow into early autumn and produce flowers and achenes, then wither and die during the onset of winter.
-However, not all achenes that are produced germinate the following year.
-Some remain dormant in the soil, sometimes for many years.
-Bent Spike-rush depends on this seedbank to maintain the population over the long term, even through years of adverse growing conditions when few or no plants are produced.
-Annual plants often have wide fluctuations in plant size and numbers and in the numbers of flowers and achenes produced from year to year.
-In Bent Spike-rush, reproduction is entirely by seed, as there are no means of asexual reproduction in this species.
-Achenes probably fall close to the plant, but may be moved around the habitat by water flow or animals.
-(Updated 2010/10/04)
+Not all achenes that are produced germinate the following year.
+Some remain dormant, sometimes for many years, as a seedbank in the soil.
+Bent Spike–rush depends on a seedbank for its long–term persistence.
+Annual plants often have wide fluctuations in plant size and numbers, and the numbers of flowers and achenes produced from year to year.
+Dispersal is through movement of achenes as there is no means of asexual reproduction in this species.
+(Updated 2017/05/25)

 Federal ProtectionThe Bent Spike-rush, Southern Mountain population, is protected under the federal Species at Risk Act (SARA).
 More information about SARA, including how it protects individual species, is available in the Species at Risk Act: A Guide.